 Security Concerns and Hackers

 Most banks use tokenized security to protect your account, but if someone has physical access to the token or knows your login information, they can still do damage.
-Knowing what is visa provisioning service goes into detail.

 With online banking’s expanded use, it has become an increasingly attractive option for hackers.
 Notorious cyber attacks in recent years include the following:

 - On July 25, 2020, attackers released confidential information on 7.5 million users of the ‘Dave’ banking application.

 - In May 2019, a Colorado bank experienced an external security issue resulting in the termination and redistribution of customers’ debit cards.